Guceri/CoinbaseAlgos/README.md

 ## Getting Started

-Programs to install
+Programs to install:
 - You can download the latest R [here](https://cran.r-project.org/bin/windows/base/)
 - You can download RStudio [here](https://rstudio.com/products/rstudio/download/)
 - SQLite Data browser [here](https://sqlitebrowser.org/dl/)
 - Signup for Pusbullet [here](https://www.pushbullet.com/) and get the phone app and/or browser extension to be notified of trades

-Once everything is installed, launch R Studio.

-download the github repository using the following lines of code in the Rstudio console:
+Launch RStudio and type the following in your console to download the repository:
 ```
 install.packages('devtools')
 library(devtools)